dbca-wa/ckan-o-sweave/README.md

 upload the figures and the R code back to CKAN in one go.

 The 12 reports consist of about 200 chapters in total, which are updated collaboratively at the end of each financial year.
-Working under vesion control using git involves a learning curve, some moaning and a few (recoverable) hiccups, but is far more efficient and secure against accidental data loss than emailing Word documents in multiple versions.
+Working under version control using git involves a learning curve, some moaning and a few (recoverable) hiccups, but is far more efficient and secure against accidental data loss than emailing Word documents in multiple versions.
 The project is just not big enough